Why Dr. Keough Williams, Dr. K, for Therapy?

 Does Dr. K prescribe medication?

 No. Dr. K is a psychologist and provides talk therapy.
 She can however recommend a psychiatrist to you, or you can contact your insurance carrier to find one.
-Research has shown that people can feel results from talk therapy alone but also have results with medication and talk therapy.
+Research has shown that people can feel results from talk therapy alone but also have positive results with medication and talk therapy.
 Medication can help treat symptoms, but does not teach you coping skills.
 You can also talk to your medical doctor about medication.

 What's the different between talking to a psychologist vs. a friend?